shaham-noorani/EarlyDays/content/posts/how-to-stay-motivated.md

 # Think Long Term—All the Time!

-I briefly touched on setting goals and thinking about the bigger picture but let me explain why these things are so critical to staying motivated.
+I briefly touched on setting goals and thinking about the bigger picture, but I want to emphasize why these things are so critical to staying motivated.
+Setting goals is a **must**.
+No one goes to the grocery store because they like going to the grocery store.
+People go to the grocery store so they can make a nice dinner for their family or so that they can enjoy a couple of beers and some bean dip with the bois while watching the game.
+Unless you're just absolutely infatuated with the act of breathing, you're going to need some solid long term goals to get you through some of the shittier things in life.
+No one wants to wait 20 minutes in line at Starbucks, but it's way better than a divorce :)

 # Just Stay Motivated, Duh!

-lmao
+And those are my (factual) opinions on staying motivated!
+I hope you found any (or all) of it helpful and I'd love to hear some feedback in the comment section I don't have!